blacklightpy/vaultofknowledge/Shaiva vs Vaishnava.md

   >
 > Greater than the great is Brahma, greater still than that great one is Hari, even greater than this one is Shiva.

-About the Shiva Sankalpa Soothra in Manuscripts (from):
+About the Shiva Sankalpa Soothra in Manuscripts (from Sayana Bhaashya of Rg Veda Samhitha):

 > The Sivasamkalpasukta (Yenedam IV.
 11) which seems to be absent in the Alwar MS., is found in the Junagadh MS.